-Obviously not, but you might be descended from one.
+Obviously not, but you might have neanderthal ancestry!

 There is genetic evidence that humans and Neanderthals crossbred before the Neanderthals all died out.

-That means that many people, if not everyone, has a little bit of Neanderthal in them.
+That means that many people, if not everyone, has a little bit of Neanderthal ancestry in them.

 Your 23andMe results will tell you just how Neanderthal you are, how that compares to other people, and what traits you might have inherited from Neanderthals.